noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

 transferFeeSettings - value | Value of the transfer fee.
 If using ENJ, multiply the value by 10^18 to include 18 decimals. nonFungible | Whether the item is Non-Fungible or Fungible, true or false.

-Consult the "Creating Items" section of the [Unity Guide](./unity.md) to get a more detailed explanation of the item properties and how they work.

 Once a successful request has been made, you will need to accept and sign the transaction in the **NOTIFICATIONS** section of your dev wallet.
 If the transaction is successful the item template is created and you can move onto finding the item's id to MINT.